-Palo Alto’s Unit 42 group has released a free playbook viewer which shows known adversarial behaviors for a handful of threat groups aligned to MITRE ATT&CK.
+Palo Alto’s Unit 42 group has released a free playbook viewer that shows known adversarial behaviors for a handful of threat groups aligned to MITRE ATT&CK.

 Palo Alto Unit 42’s Playbook Viewer

 The Anomali Weekly Threat Briefing is a free weekly report of key security and threat developments of the week.
 The report includes relevant IOCs and ATT&CK techniques for each story in the briefing.